E-Orientation for International TAs

-By joining this program, you will have access to a hub of resources on Quercus (U of T’s learning management ecosystem) and are invited to attend one or more drop-in Q&A sessions facilitated by current international teaching assistants (ITAs) during the month of July.
+By joining this program, you will have access to a hub of resources on Quercus (U of T’s learning management ecosystem) and are invited to attend one or more drop-in Q&A sessions offered during the months of July and August.

 Who is eligible to participate in this e-orientation program?

-If you are an international graduate student who has accepted an offer to study at the University of Toronto starting in Fall of 2021, you are welcome to join this program.
-Current international graduate students who are interested in learning more about teaching assistantships are also eligible to participate.
+If you are an international graduate student who has accepted an offer to study at the University of Toronto starting in Fall of 2022, you are welcome to join this program.
+Current international graduate students who are interested in learning more about teaching assistantships (TA-ships) are also eligible to participate.

 Note: You do not require a formal offer of a teaching assignment to participate – if you are an international graduate student who is interested in teaching at the university as a TA or CI, you will benefit from the content covered in this program.